joaoleaodev/login-system-python/README.md

-# 🔐 Simple Login System - Python
+# 🔐 Login System - Python

 A simple and secure login system built with Python where users must authenticate using a password.
 Includes attempt limits and input validation.